tandi-c/3820ICT_P2-Work-Integrated-Learning-Part-2/tf_pose_estimation/README.md

 Download graph_opt.pb from http://www.mediafire.com/file/qlzzr20mpocnpa3/graph_opt.pb and place in "models\graph\cmu"

 # How to run
-1. Copy Video folder from into this one
+1. Copy Video folder into this one
 2. $ python main.py --video_file video\front_on.MOV